TAFFO-org/TAFFO/tool/taffo-costmodel-embedded/README.md

 https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/downloads

-Be careful when installing cross-compilers using package managers on Linux as there might be different package for hard-float and soft-float compilers.
+Be careful when installing cross-compilers using package managers on Linux as there might be different packages for hard-float and soft-float compilers.
 Which one you need to use depends on the target.

 Additionally, install the open source st-link toolkit via your package